 19. Smoky Mountain National Park

 Location: North Carolina and Tennessee

 Smoky Mountain National Park has something that everyone will enjoy making it one of the best national parks for kids in the USA!
 Kids are sure to love hiking amongst the canopy of trees available in this national park.
 There are over 150 trails for all skill and age levels to choose from.

 If you love to relax and listen to the wind blowing through the trees or the sounds of the birds singing in the morning, you might consider camping at Great Smoky Mountain National Park.
 There are plenty of areas to camp, from campgrounds to backcountry to horse camps.

 Or maybe you'd prefer to take in the beauty of this park.
 Hop in the car and take a drive along some of the many scenic roads located within this national park.
 Whatever you like to do, you're sure to find it at Great Smoky Mountains National Park.

 National Park Family Vacation Tips and Tours

 Renting an RV

-Did you know you can rent RV’s?
-This is such a great idea if you want to try them out and see if you like it.
-Also, as you enjoy all the National Parks it makes it very convenient for lodging purposes!
+Did you know you can rent RVs?
+This is such a great idea if you want to try them out and see if you like them.
+Also, as you enjoy all the national parks it makes it very convenient for lodging purposes!
 If you want to learn more check out my post on How to Rent an RV from RV Share.

 Also, if you are considering this or you already have an RV, check out my Free Cheat Sheet For the Best Apps and Websites for Boondocking and Camping.